offspot/container-images/file-browser/README.md

 # file-browser

-An Caddy-based image for serving static files
+A lighttpd-based image for serving static files

 ## Usage